CypaxNET/VFD-Studio2/docs/4_Application_usage.md

 VFD-Studio 2 is a Windows application intended to show various text, graphics and system information on a monochrome graphics display.

-Since these displays usually do not have any interface suitable to be connected directly to a computer, an <mark>Arduino microcontroller</mark> will serve as the driver and connect to the computer via USB serial interface.
+Since these displays usually do not have any interface suitable to be connected directly to a computer, an Arduino microcontroller will serve as the driver and connect to the computer via USB serial interface.

 The VFD-Studio 2 application reads and processes text based files (*List Files*) which contain *commands* - e.g. print some text, show an image, etc.